rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       Calculates the half amplitude duration of a spike.

       :param A: An nSpikes x nElectrodes x nSamples array.
-      :type A: ndarray
+      :type A: np.ndarray

-      :returns:

-                The half-amplitude duration for the channel
-                    (electrode) that has the strongest (highest amplitude) signal.
+      :returns: The half-amplitude duration for the channel (electrode) that has the strongest (highest amplitude) signal.
 Units are ms.
-      :rtype: had (float)
+      :rtype: float